elcoco/rofi_mullvad/README.md

         echo "\n"
     done

-Delete all (not only the just imported) wireguard profiles
+To delete all (not only the just imported) wireguard profiles

     for PROFILE in $(nmcli connection show | grep wireguard | awk '{print $1}') ; do nmcli connection delete "$PROFILE"
     done

-Now just run the script:
+Run the script:

     $ ./rofi_mullvad